Managing ESE risk

 Sector ESE risk policy positions define the level of risk the bank is prepared to accept, and our expectations of companies to manage ESE risks in the relevant sectors.
 They are reviewed and updated regularly to take account of changes in regulation and good international practice.

-During 2016, we developed and delivered Reputational and ESE risk training to our commercial, private and business banking franchises.
+During 2017, we developed and delivered Reputational and ESE risk training across the bank together with the delivery of a specific ‘ethical conundrum’ module.
 This training will better equip our staff to identify, assess and escalate customers and transactions with heightened reputational and ESE risk.
-Further training is planned for 2017.
+Further training is planned for 2018.

 Country Reputational Risk Framework

-The graphs below show the number of corporate customers assessed against our ESE Policy in 2016.
+The graphs below show the number of corporate customers assessed against our ESE policy in 2017.

-The total number of customer ESE assessments undertaken in 2016 (212) remained broadly similar to 2015 (203).
-The 212 customer ESE assessments are represented in the above charts by sector and also by ESE risk category.
+The total number of customer ESE assessments undertaken in 2017 (243) increased by 15% compared to 2016 (212).
+The 243 customer ESE assessments are represented in the above charts by sector and also by ESE Risk Category.

-We also assessed 144 transactions involving defence goods, and 10 transactions involving goods destined for nuclear power plants (not shown in the above charts).
-By comparison, in 2015 we assessed 182 transactions involving defence goods hence there has been a 26% decrease.
+We also assessed 145 transactions involving defence goods, and 6 transactions involving goods destined for nuclear power plants (not shown in the above charts).
+By comparison, in 2016 we assessed 144 transactions involving defence goods and 10 transactions involving defence and goods destined for nuclear power plants respectively.

-98% of the customers and (defence and nuclear) transactions assessed in 2016 were from our European (primarily UK) and Middle Eastern offices compared to 71% in 2015, and 63% in 2014.
+All defence and nuclear transactions assessed in 2017 were from our UK offices.
 This reflects the banks shift to a geographical focus on the UK and Western Europe.